verilator/verilator/docs/guide/contributing.rst

 internal assertions, and may help identify the problem.

-Finally, reduce your code to the smallest possible routine that exhibits the bug.
+Finally, reduce your code to the smallest possible routine that exhibits the bug (see: :ref:`Minimizing bug-inducing code`).
 Even better, create a test in the :file:`test_regress/t` directory, as follows:

 .. code-block:: bash